 - Use detail to reveal character and reflect your themes.
 When we find out the character is wearing a Catholic school uniform, we learn a lot about her.
-Cut descriptions that aren’t necessary to the piece (like the fact that her shoes were from Macy’s).
+Cut descriptions that aren’t necessary to the piece (like the fact that her shoes were brown).

 - Normal people speak in contractions.
 Remember this when you’re writing dialogue.

 - Don’t use formatting and punctuation marks to instruct readers on where to place emphasis.
-Example (of what not to do): You just had to say that, didn’t you?
+Here’s an example of what not to do: You just had to say that, didn’t you?
 Yes, because it’s a good “rule of thumb.”

 - When you read something that impresses or moves you, deconstruct it.
 Find out why it was so special.